Eastern Ladakh row: India, China discuss proposal for disengagement in remaining friction points

 "The 26th meeting of the WMCC was held on 22 February 2023 in person in Beijing.
 This was the first WMCC meeting since the 14th meeting held in July 2019, to be held in person," it said.

+They agreed to meet each other halfway on the basis of the previous consensus, to speed up the resolution of issues related to the western sector of the China-India border, and to reach a solution acceptable to both sides at an early date, it added.

+The two sides discussed other measures to further ease the border situation, and agreed to work further to push the border situation into a stage of normalised management, the Chinese statement added.

-The Joint Secretary (East Asia) from the Ministry of External Affairs led the Indian delegation.
-The Chinese delegation was led by the Director General of the Boundary and Oceanic Affairs Department of the Chinese Ministry of Foreign Affairs.
+Shilpak Ambule, the Joint Secretary (East Asia) from the Ministry of External Affairs, led the Indian delegation.
+The Chinese delegation was led by Hong Liang, the Director General of the Boundary and Oceanic Affairs Department of the Chinese Ministry of Foreign Affairs.

 The 17th round of military talks was held on December 20 but there was no indication of any forward movement in the resolution of the remaining issues.